Abd0s/eKubb-visualizer/README.md

 ## Prerequisites

-This program is tested Python 3.10 or higher on Windows.
+This program has been tested with Python 3.10 or higher on Windows.

 ## Getting started